robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 saw or guide rail were too uneven to work well.
 And anyway, 1 inch was a little narrow for dowel/PVC holes.

-There are many lumber places near where I live so I out driving near one and stoped by.  pretty quiet outside, and of course, it was just the warehouse (thanks Google Maps!).
-They said the store was actually 5 miles away.
-There were others nearby, but I decided to call first.
+There are many lumber places near where I live.
+I was out driving near one and stoped by.
+It was pretty quiet outside.
+Of course, it turned out to be just the warehouse even though Google Maps said it was a retail store.
+An employee said the store was actually 5 miles farther away.
+There were others nearby, but I decided to call them first.
 Nobody had clean 2x4 pine in stock.
-Everybody in Denver recommends [Austin Hardwoods](https://www.austinhardwoods.com), which I decided was too out of the way.
+Everybody in Denver recommends [Austin Hardwoods](https://www.austinhardwoods.com), which I decided was too far out of the way.

-o  cut my wood fixation short, I was in Boulder and went to [Sterling Lumber](https://sterlinglbr.com) (locals know this as Boulder Lumber).
+To cut my wood fixation short, I was in Boulder and went to [Sterling Lumber](https://sterlinglbr.com) (locals know this as Boulder Lumber).
 They had very nice maple 1x4s so I bought 9 feet had them cut it in half to fit in my car, and went home.